Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 :book: We are going to be using [Visual Studio Code](https://code.visualstudio.com/) to create and edit script files.

+Note: You can use any text editor of your choice.
+VSCode is a simple alternative, because you can navigate to any directory in the command line and open that directory in VSCode using the `code .` command (the dot `.` means "here, this directory").

 :pencil2: Install Visual Studio Code by following [these instructions](https://code.visualstudio.com/docs/setup/setup-overview).
+Alternative: Install the [Cursor IDE](https://www.cursor.com/), which is based on Visual Studio Code.

 ### 3.2 - Workspace setup